-Many web applications get some useful information and pass this information in some variables from different pages.
+Many web applications get some useful information and pass this information on to some variables from different pages.

 For Example, http://www.examplesite.com/index.php?userid=123&query=xyz

-Important: During Security testing, the tester should be very careful as not to modify any of the following:
+Important: During security testing, the tester should be very careful and should not modify any of the following:

 Additionally, a security test should be avoided in a production system.